 8. Prick holes with a fork.
 Cover with wax paper lightly buttered (to avoid stickiness).
 Bake for 10 minutes and remove the wax paper.

 9. Beat the last egg.
-Brush the crust with egg.
-Put back in the oven in the oven for 3-4 minutes so that the egg dries The crust be lightly golden.
+Brush the crust with egg wash.
+Put back in the oven in the oven for 3-4 minutes until the egg wash is dry.
+The crust should be lightly golden.